gowade/wade/README.md

     	</div>
     </welement>

 In the form, `Errors.Username` is a list of validation errors for the Username field.

-You can see that we can comfortably bind `errorlist`'s Error attribute to a whole list that is `Errors.Username`, or `Errors.Password`.
+You can see that we can comfortably bind `errorlist`'s Errors attribute to a whole list that is `Errors.Username`, or `Errors.Password`.
 The elements inside have access to the list via `Errors`, we use a simple `bind-each` to loop through each error and display a list to the user.

 There are much more, are you interested?
 If so...